usds/gatsby-uswds-ts-starter/README.md

 - 🐶 Husky — For running scripts before committing
 - 🚓 Commitlint — To make sure your commit messages follow the convention
 - 🖌 Renovate — To keep your dependencies up to date
-- 🚫 lint-staged — Run ESLint and Prettier against staged Git files
+- 🚫 lint-staged — Run ESLint and Prettier against staged Git files (under development)
 - 👷 PR Workflow — Run Type Check & Linters on Pull Requests
 - ⚙️ EditorConfig - Consistent coding styles across editors and IDEs
 - 🗂 Path Mapping — Import components or images using the `@` prefix